karlseguin/dcache/readme.md

-A simple, fast and process-free cache.
+A simple and fast cache.
 Or, a Dumb Cache.

 # Overview
 The cache is broken into a configurable number of ETS tables (called segments, defaults to 100).
-The segment for a given key is `:erlang.phash2(key, NUMBER_OF_SEGMENT)` and all operations (get, put, del, ttl, ...) are directed to the correct segment.
+The segment for a given key is `:erlang.phash2(key, NUMBER_OF_SEGMENT)` and all operations (get, put, del, expires, ...) are directed to the segment.

 Expired values are only removed from the cache when `get` is called on them.

 While a maximum cache size must be configured, the size limit is enforced on the segment.
 That is, given 10 segments and a max size of 10_000, the maximum size of each segment will be 1000.
 When a segment is full, the segment is erased.

-The cache spawns no additional process.

-`put` *may* result in an O(N) operation when a segment is (N = MAX_SIZE / NUMBER_OF_SEGMENT).
-Creating a cache with more segment reduces this cost.
-Specifically, the O(N) operation is a call to :ets.delete_all_objects/1.
-This behavior can be customized.
-(This default behavior _might_ change and _might_ involve spawning a process)
+When new values are inserted into a segment (e.g. via `put` or `fetch`), the size of the segment is checked.
+If necessary, the segment is purged.
+Currently, `:ets.delete_all_objects/1` is called.
+This is simple and functional, but blocking.
+A more scalable solution, likely spawning a process and  iterating through the segment, will be the default in the near future.
+The purginb behavior is customizable (via the `purger` option when creating the cache).

-The cache will never grow beyond the configured MAX_SIZE.
+With the current purger, the cache will not grow beyond the configured MAX_SIZE.
+With the planned asynchronous purger, the cache could grow very briefly beyond MAX_SIZE.

 Your keys might hash to only 1 or a few segments.
 This would negatively impact performance.
 However, this would likely require a very unfortunate set of keys (e.g. integers with a fixed gaps between them).

-No dependencies & a single file.
+No dependencies, and a single file.
+Copy and paste it into your project.

 ## Usage 1
 The preferred usage, which offers better performance, is to use the `define/3` macro: